Europe's 15 Best Second Cities

 Plan Your Trip: Visit Fodor's Antwerp Guide

 Crystal-clear waters, beautiful parks, and towering fortresses make Zagreb an ideal tourist destination.
-Located on the Adriatic coast, the city features stunning scenery that is ripe for exploring.
-Visitors can take a hike through Gornji Grad, a romantic hilltop area that dates back to medieval times, or take in emerald green lakes and cascading waterfalls at Nacionalni Park Plitvica Jezera.
+Located at the southern slopes of the Medvednica mountain, the city features stunning scenery that is ripe for exploring.
+Visitors can take a hike through Gornji Grad, a romantic hilltop district that dates back to medieval times, or take in emerald green lakes and cascading waterfalls at Nacionalni Park Plitvička Jezera.
 Take a half-day trip to Veliki Tabor, a giant fortress with stunning 12th-century galleries.

 Insider Tip: The best time to visit Zagreb is during the summer months, when many tourists flock to the coast and hotel rates drop.